pschool-in/curriculum/content/grammar/pronoun/pronoun-basic.md

 ```
 Pronouns for 1st person:
 ```
-I, Me, Myself, Mine, My, We, Us, Our, and Ourselves.
+I, Me, Myself, Mine, We, Us, Our, and Ourselves.
 ```
 Pronouns for 2nd person:
 ```